josephanimate2021/ALBWR-Web/README.md

    npm install
 ```

-## Usage (YOU ONLY NEED TO DO STEPS 3, 4, 5, AND 6 ONCE BECAUSE AFTERWARDS THE APPLICATION WILL LOAD THE RANDOMIZER PAGE BY DEFAULT (Unless you delete the cookie that keeps track of the id of the uploaded file))
+## Usage (YOU ONLY NEED TO DO STEPS 3, 4, 5, AND 6 ONCE BECAUSE AFTERWARDS THE APPLICATION WILL LOAD THE RANDOMIZER PAGE BY DEFAULT (Unless you restart your session))

 1. Start the server: